-Be sure to define your goals before embarking on a content audit, because the criteria for your audit and the categories you’ll document depend on those goals.
+Be sure to define your goals before embarking on this project, because the criteria for your audit and the categories you’ll document depend on those goals.
 Do you want to generate a content gap analysis?
 Decide which pages to keep during a content migration?
 Find out whether your content is serving your business goals?
 These questions will determine what information you capture about each piece of content.
 (According to Lisa Maria Martin at A List Apart, a content audit can even help improve your site architecture!)

-A content audit is a powerful tool for improving your B2B marketing content.
+An audit is a powerful tool for improving your B2B marketing content.
 It helps you see what’s working well and where you’re falling short.
 It uncovers gaps in your content (e.g., lots of awareness/top-of-funnel assets, but not enough at the decision/bottom-of-funnel stage), identifies old content to be repurposed, and ultimately informs your organization’s content goals.